Luis Urías Preview, Player Props: Red Sox vs. Rays

-Luis Urias and his .400 on-base percentage over his past 10 games (74 points higher than his season-long percentage), will be in action for the Boston Red Sox against the Tampa Bay Rays and Aaron Civale on September 4 at 4:10 PM ET.
+The Boston Red Sox and Luis Urias, who went 0-for-4 last time out, battle Zach Eflin and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Royals.
+In his previous game he had a hitless performance (0-for-4) against the Rays.

 Luis Urías Game Info & Props vs. the Rays